 The Phoenix Club is a German banquet hall and restaurant that is known for its annual Oktoberfest event which has been celebrated since 1960.
 The Bierstube German Restaurant and pub, rental facilities, and events (Oktoberfest, Karneval, Bockbierfest, Maifest and Kinderfest, to name a few) are open to the general public.
 Members can enjoy discounts, access to more events, and participate in hobby, sport and activity groups.

-The Anaheim Phoenix Club will permanently closed on Sunday, December 18, 2022.
-The new Brea location will be opened in March 2023 or shortly thereafter.
+The Anaheim Phoenix Club location permanently closed on Sunday, December 18, 2022.
+The new Brea location will be opened in late 2024 or shortly thereafter.

 Address: 1340 S Sanderson Ave, Anaheim, CA 92806

 New Address: 375-385 West Central Avenue, Brea, CA 92821